sean7512/RestEssentials/README.md

 ### Swift Package Manager

 RestEssentials is compatible with the SPM for macOS, iOS, iPadOS, tvOS, and watchOS (not avaiale on Linux at this time).
-When using XCode 11, the Swift Package Manager is the recommended installation.
+When using XCode 11, the Swift Package Manager is the recommended installation method.

 To use in XCode 11, open your project and go to ```File->Swift Packages->Add Package Dependency...``` and follow along the dialogs.
 Thats it!